 Common utility tables

-The following topics describe the contents of the common utility tables, considerations for these tables, and how to maintain them if necessary:
+This section describes the contents of the common utility tables, considerations for these tables, and how to maintain them if necessary.

 The BMC common utility tables contain information about the BMC utilities that you generate and submit through a BMC utility product.

-The following table lists the tables that each utility uses and each table’s default name and synonym.
+The following table lists the tables that each utility uses and each table’s default name and alias.

 Utilities that use this table